 Post-election evaluations, which included accessibility initiatives or concerns, were conducted with staff to solicit feedback on all areas of the election and continually improve our process.
 The survey to the supervisors and election officials included a rating system for the location, accessibility, parking availability and additional comments about the locations accessibility.
-While there were no concerns raised in regard to barriers as all locations were physically accessible, a few responses will initiate a review of several locations to improve its accessibility if used for a future elections with regards to distance and navigation to the voting location rooms.
+While there were no concerns raised regarding accessibility barriers, as all locations were physically accessible, a few responses will initiate a review of several locations to improve its accessibility if used for future elections with regards to distance and navigation to the voting location rooms.